gatsbyjs/gatsby/docs/blog/2018-06-16-announcing-gatsby-v2-beta-launch/index.md

 image: "astronaut-v2.jpg"
 ---

-We’re excited to announce that today we shipped the first beta for Gatsby v2!
+We're excited to announce that today we shipped the first beta for Gatsby v2!
 36 contributors have made over 300 commits to v2 since Gatsby v1 was released in July 2017.

 ## What's coming in v2?